7-night, all-inclusive nature tour

 AM: Cerro Gaital (20 minutes from Canopy Lodge)

 After an energizing breakfast, we will make our way uphill to Cerro Gaital—the steep, forested, mist-shrouded mountain that you can see from the lodge.
 Cerro Gaital (3,500’) is the namesake of Cerro Gaital Natural Monument, which protects more than 335 hectares of mature cloud forest in the foothills of central Panama.
 After disembarking from the van, we will slowly explore the first short forest trail, where even in the morning mist, we may see Dark and Banded Owl-Butterflies as they seek out their daytime roosts.
-Mimosa Yellow, Clearwinged Mimic-White, Blue-patched Eyed-Metalmark, Tiger Mimic-Queen and Blue-gray Satyr can be seen flying low in the cloud forest understory.
-We will reach a clearing and a small wetland, where a great variety of butterflies can sometimes be found, particularly hairstreaks, metalmarks and skippers—Cattleheart White, Togarna and Fine-lined hairstreaks, Golden and Bright-centered euselasias, Azure-winged Eurybia, Lasus Metalmark, Westwood’s and Thamyra satyrs, Red-headed Firetip and Trailside Skipper can be found here.
-As mid-day approaches, we will return to the lodge for lunch.
+Mimosa Yellow, Clearwinged Mimic-White, Blue-patched Eyed- Metalmark, Tiger Mimic-Queen and Blue-gray Satyr can be seen flying low in the cloud forest understory.
+We will reach a clearing and a small wetland, where a great variety of butterflies can sometimes be found, particularly hairstreaks, metalmarks and skippers—Cattleheart White, Togarna and Fine-lined hairstreaks, Golden and Bright- centered euselasias, Azure-winged Eurybia, Lasus Metalmark, Westwood’s and Thamyra satyrs, Red-headed Firetip and Trailside Skipper can be found here.
+As mid- day approaches, we will return to the lodge for lunch.
 LUNCH AT CANOPY LODGE.

-PM: Cara Iguana
+PM: Cara Iguana (10 minutes from Canopy Lodge)

 In early afternoon, we will head to Cara Iguana.
-Here, a seldom-travelled paved road provides a perfect means to butterfly the weedy, forest edges.
+Here, a seldom-traveled paved road provides a perfect means to butterfly the weedy, forest edges.
 We will scan the edges searching for skippers, metalmarks, and hairstreaks among others, always keeping a watchful eye out for crackers and daggerwings!
 As the sun lowers and the butterfly activity quiets for the day we will head back to the Lodge.
 DINNER AT CANOPY LODGE.

 Santa Clara FULL DAY (1 hour from Canopy Lodge)

-This afternoon is a good opportunity for us to visit the ever-popular El Valle artisan market in the center of town.
+This afternoon is a good opportunity for us to visit the popular El Valle artisan market in the center of town.
 It is a great place to find hand-made Panamanian products and souvenirs.
 As the last of the sun’s rays fade for the day, we will enjoy a lovely evening, reviewing today’s butterflies with appetizers before dinner.
 DINNER AT CANOPY LODGE.

 After a satisfying breakfast at the Canopy Tower, we can scan the canopy one final time for any butterflies we have missed and those we enjoy seeing daily, before saying “adios” and heading to the airport to catch our return flights home.
 The tour officially ends after breakfast.